salesforcecli/plugin-custom-metadata/messages/field.md

-# commandDescription

-generate a custom metadata field based on the field type provided

-# commandLongDescription
+# summary

-Generate a custom metadata field based on the field type provided.
+Generate a field for a custom metadata type based on the provided field type.

+# description

+Similar to a custom object, a custom metadata type has a list of custom fields that represent aspects of the metadata.

+This command creates a metadata file that describes the new custom metadata type field.
+By default, the file is created in a "fields" directory in the current directory.
+Use the --output-directory to generate the file in the directory that contains the custom metadata type metdata files, such as "force-app/main/default/objects/MyCmdt\_\_mdt" for the custom metadata type called MyCmdt.

 # examples

-- Create a metadata file for a custom checkbox field:
+- Generate a metadata file for a custom checkbox field and add the file to the MyCmdt\_\_mdt/fields directory:

-  <%= config.bin %> <%= command.id %> --name MyField --type Checkbox
+  <%= config.bin %> <%= command.id %> --name MyCheckboxField --type Checkbox --output-directory force-app/main/default/objects/MyCmdt\_\_mdt

-- Create a metadata file for a custom picklist field:
+- Generate a metadata file for a custom picklist field and add a few values:

-  <%= config.bin %> <%= command.id %> --name MyField --type Picklist --picklist-values A --picklist-values B --picklist-values C
+  <%= config.bin %> <%= command.id %> --name MyPicklistField --type Picklist --picklist-values A --picklist-values B --picklist-values C --output-directory force-app/main/default/objects/MyCmdt\_\_mdt

-- Create a metadata file for a custom number field:
+- Generate a metadata file for a custom number field and specify 2 decimal places:

-  <%= config.bin %> <%= command.id %> --name MyField --type Number --decimal-places 2
+  <%= config.bin %> <%= command.id %> --name MyNumberField --type Number --decimal-places 2 --output-directory force-app/main/default/objects/MyCmdt\_\_mdt

-# nameFlagDescription

-unique name for the field

-# nameFlagLongDescription
+# flags.name.summary

-The unique name for the field.
+Unique name for the field.

-# fieldTypeDescription

-type of field

-# fieldTypeLongDescription
+# flags.type.summary

-The type of field.
+Type of the field.

+# flags.type.description

+You can't use this command to create a custom metadata type field of type "Metadata Relationship".
+Use the Salesforce Setup UI instead.

-# picklistValuesFlagDescription
+# flags.picklist-values.summary

-picklist values; required for Picklist fields
+Picklist values; required for picklist fields.

-# picklistValuesFlagLongDescription

-A list of picklist values.
-These values are required when creating a Picklist field.

-# decimalplacesFlagDescription

-number of decimal places to use for Number or Percent fields

-# decimalplacesFlagLongDescription
+# flags.decimal-places.summary

-The number of decimal places to use for Number or Percent fields.
+Number of decimal places to use for number or percent fields.

+# flags.decimal-places.description

 The value must be greater than or equal to zero.

-# labelFlagDescription

-label for the field
+Default value is 0.

-# labelFlagLongDescription
+# flags.label.summary

-The label for the field.
+Label for the field.

-# outputDirectoryFlagDescription

-directory to store newly-created field definition files

-# outputDirectoryFlagLongDescription
+# flags.output-directory.summary

-The directory to store the newly-created field definition files.
+Directory to store newly-created field definition files.

+# flags.output-directory.description

+New files are automatically created in the "fields" directory.
 The location can be an absolute path or relative to the current working directory.
 The default is the current directory.

 # invalidCustomFieldError

 '%s' is an invalid field.
-Custom fields can only contain alphanumeric characters, must begin with a letter, cannot end with an underscore, and cannot contain two consecutive underscore characters.
+Custom fields must contain only alphanumeric characters, must begin with a letter, can't end with an underscore, and can't contain two consecutive underscore characters.

 # picklistValuesNotSuppliedError

-Picklist values are required when field type is Picklist.
+You must specify at least one picklist value when the field type is picklist.

 # targetDirectory